arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-mamba2-part2-theory.md

 toc:
   - name: Finding Bidirectional RNN Equal to Full Linear Attention
-  - name: Advantagous of our RNN
+  - name: Some Important details about of our RNN
-    subsections:
-      - name: Memory Allocation of LION in RNN form
-      - name: Complexity of LION in RNN form
   - name: LION's Different Masks
     subsections:
       - name: LION-🔥